LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/01-GEN.md

 <sup>4</sup> For yet seven days, and I will cause it to rain upon the earth forty days and forty nights; and every living substance that I have made will I destroy from off the face of the earth.
 <sup>5</sup> And Noah did according unto all that the LORD commanded him.
 <sup>6</sup> And Noah [was] six hundred years old when the flood of waters was upon the earth.
-<sup>7</sup> And Noah went in, and his sons, and his wife, and his sons ’ wives with him, into the ark, because of the waters of the flood.
+<sup>7</sup> And Noah went in, and his sons, and his wife, and his sons’ wives with him, into the ark, because of the waters of the flood.
 <sup>8</sup> Of clean beasts, and of beasts that [are] not clean, and of fowls, and of every thing that creepeth upon the earth,
 <sup>9</sup> There went in two and two unto Noah into the ark, the male and the female, as God had commanded Noah.
 <sup>10</sup> And it came to pass after seven days, that the waters of the flood were upon the earth.